vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

     include ongoing updates to the data -- just the setup portions of the work)

+  Another situation where the target may be relaxed or substituted: if I spend over three hours in a week on one-off catchups (excluding weekly catchup with parents), then the excess time I spend over three hours can be substituted for personal projects time as far as meeting the thresholds is concerned (officially, unless directly tied to personal projects, this time would still be counted in the other activities bucket).
+The idea here is that sometimes these catchups can be lengthy as it makes sense to spend a lot of contiguous time, but they are also relatively rare.

-  However, I cannot avail of this exception too often -- I haven't thought of a limit but, for instance, more than four weeks in a quarter would be excessive, and ideally these exceptions should happen about once a quarter or less.
+  However, I cannot avail of these exceptions too often -- I haven't thought of a limit but, for instance, more than four weeks in a quarter would be excessive, and ideally these exceptions should happen about once a quarter or less.
 Ideally even in the weeks where